harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Property Type: ``string``

 The style to be applied to a certain token type.
-This is represented as a mapping between a token type and a styles specified with `Pygments style rules <https://pygments.org/docs/styledevelopment/#style-rules>`_.
+This is represented as a mapping between a token type and a style specified with `Pygments style rules <https://pygments.org/docs/styledevelopment/#style-rules>`_.

 :Example: